Improving segmentation of retinal arteries and veins using cardiac signal in doppler holograms: Segmentation of retinal arteries and veins

 \subsection{Dataset and models}

-The input of the segmentation pipeline are the rendered power Doppler videos and their averaged image, denoted \textit{M0}.
-A private dataset of 145 samples over 47 different patients with handcrafted artery/vein masks was used to train diverse traditional and state of the art segmentation models, following different strategies.
-The dataset is publicly available.
+The segmentation pipeline takes as input the rendered power Doppler videos and their averaged image, denoted M0.
+We used a local dataset of 145 samples from 47 patients, with handcrafted artery/vein masks, to train and evaluate various traditional and state-of-the-art segmentation models.
+The annotations were produced by a non-expert PhD student (first author), relying on the temporal cues described in subsection \ref{sequential}.
+The data were split into 121 training and 24 test samples, with no patient overlap between splits.
+Due to the recent nature of the dataset, some patients have multiple measures, which may introduce bias; however, experiments showed that using all available data yielded the best performance.

 The models used in this study mostly represent successive evolutions of the U-Net architecture for semantic segmentation, differing mainly in how they enhance basic convolutional units, integrate multi-scale context, refine predictions iteratively, or capture global dependencies.